projectsnavadeep/projectsnavadeep/README.md

 # 💫 About Me:
-im currently working as an Intern at @studentforge.in
+im currently working as an Intern at @EXCELERATE , @studentforge.in

 ## 🌐 Socials: